SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 * The description field is often opaque but gives a general idea about what happened
 * If you, like me, need to brush up on subrogation claims, [here's a start](http://www.investopedia.com/terms/s/subrogation.asp#ixzz3c2pWhEZY)
 	* A lot of these claims are pursued by insurance companies
+* This data was entered by hand.
+There may be errors for that reason.
+I caught a couple irregularities and ran them by the DWP spokespeople, who provided the correct numbers for them.
+There are very possibly others.

 I asked for details on the claim types in the data.
 Many are straightforward, here's the rest: